 A good way to spend time in awesome parts of New Zealand, while saving the cents, is working for accommodation.
 This usually involves a bit of farm work here, childcare there, and hospitality work everywhere.
 In general, the agreement is usually working about 4 hours a day, 5 days a week, for accommodation and sometimes food.
 And yes, you legally need to have a working holiday visa to work for accommodation in New Zealand.
 Find out more at What Visa Do You Need to WWOOF in New Zealand.

 What are the benefits of working for accommodation, apart from saving money?
-If you stay with a host, you will also enjoy a cultural exchange where you get to learn about New Zealand, while you tell you hosts all about your home!
+If you stay with a host, you will also enjoy a cultural exchange where you get to learn about New Zealand, while you tell your hosts all about your home!
 That’s why many hosts invite travellers into their homes.

 The aim of WWOOFing is so people travelling around New Zealand can work a few hours a day in exchange for free accommodation and meals.
-WWOOFing usually involves working on farms and gaining a cultural experience at the same time, however it has has expanded to more cultural exchanges usually involving helping with Kiwi family chores.
+WWOOFing usually involves working on farms and gaining a cultural experience at the same time, however, it has expanded to more cultural exchanges usually involving helping with Kiwi family chores.
 For more information, check out Everything You Need to Know About WWOOFing in New Zealand.

 2. Au Pair

 Gain experience in childcare, while living with a “host family”.
-It provides a cultural experience for both au pair and host!
+It provides a cultural experience for both the au pair and host!
 Get more information at Being an Au Pair in New Zealand.